networkf/network.github.io/index.md

 ## What is Network?

 Network is the brain computer network to power virtual dreams and home of neural interface technology to experience a new state of mind.
-Network's mission is to accelerate the advent of virtual worlds and create an alternative model for self-governance.
-We are building tools to empower individuals to break free from infinite mental loops, to explore the nature of their mind and to find liberty to dream freely.
+Network’s mission is to accelerate the advent of virtual worlds and create an alternative model for self-governance.
+We are building tools to empower individuals to break free from infinite mental loops, explore the nature of their mind and find liberty to dream freely.

 ## Whitepaper